MoldyMacaroniX/MoldyMacaroniX-Personal-Website/README.md

 Not sure why anyone would even want a local copy of this site but it's an option I guess.

-## Issues

-As of currently, this project is still work in progress.
-This means there are some little issues that I should fix before I deploy the site.
-Whether it be little things like links that don't go anywhere or unfinished pages, please excuse these for the time being.
-If there are any issues that you think I haven't caught yet, feel free to let me know!

 ## Folders

 This next section is more for me to figure out where I put stuff than anything else.